Alecrim/AlecrimAsyncKit/README.md

 ### Cancellation
 You can cancel a task after it was enqueued using its `cancel()` method.
 When it will be actually cancelled depends on the implementation of its content, however.

-Cancelling a task in **AlecrimAsyncKit** is pretty the same as finishig it with an `NSError` with `NSCocoaErrorDomain` and `NSUserCancelledError` as parameters.
+Cancelling a task in **AlecrimAsyncKit** is pretty the same as finishing it with an `NSError` with `NSCocoaErrorDomain` and `NSUserCancelledError` as parameters.
 But if you use `cancel()` cancellation actions can be fired using provided blocks.

 You can add cancellation blocks to be executed when a task is cancelled this way: